wntrblm/Gingerbread.py/README.md

 ## Using convert

-`convert` is designed to convert designs created with [Affinity Designer](https://affinity.serif.com/en-gb/designer/) to KiCAD PCB files.
+`convert` is designed to convert designs created with [Affinity Designer](https://affinity.serif.com/en-gb/designer/) to KiCAD PCB files. `convert` requires a bit of work to set up, but once working you can rapidly iterate on your design.

+There's an example in the `./example` directory, including the source `afdesign` file, the exported `svg`, and the generated `kicad_pcb`.
+It might be useful to look at the example as you work through these docs.

 ### Page settings

-It's recommend to set up your document in Affinity to use millimeters and to have a DPI of `2540`:
+It's *highly recommended* to set up your document in Affinity to use millimeters and to have a DPI of `2540`:

 ![Affinity page settings](readme_resources/affinity-page-settings.png)

 Why that specific DPI?
 Well, 2540 DPI happens to be 1000 dots-per-mm, which helpfully avoids rounding issues when exporting the design from Affinity and when converting the outline and drills.
+You can use other DPIs, just be sure to tell `convert` using the `--dpi` flag.

 ### Creating an outline

-The outline should be drawn on a layer named `Edge.Cuts` in Affinity. `convert` handles `Edge.Cuts` in a specific way to make sure that there is a 1-to-1 match between the size and units in Affinity and KiCAD.
+The outline should be drawn on a layer named `Edge.Cuts` (or `EdgeCuts`) in Affinity. `convert` handles `Edge.Cuts` in a specific way to make sure that there is a 1-to-1 match between the size and units in Affinity and KiCAD.
 This approach can't handle as many complex edge cases as the rasterization approach used by the graphic layers, but as long as your paths have been converted to curves it should handle them well. `Edge.Cuts` can also contain "cut-outs"- closed paths within the overall board shape.

+The example file has a complex outline with four internal cut-outs.

 ### Graphics layers

 Non-transparent areas on layers `F.SilkS`, `B.SilkS`, `F.Cu`, and `B.Cu` in Affinity are converted as-is to the respective layers in KiCAD. `F.Mask` and `B.Mask` are "inverted" like they are in KiCAD, meaning that non-transparent areas indicate where to *remove* the soldermask.
 For all of these layers, `convert` works by rasterizing the individual layers to black and white images, re-vectorizing using `trace`, and plotting the results as a KiCAD footprint.

+The example file has graphics on the `F.SilkS`, `F.Cu`, and `F.Mask` layers.

 ### Drills

 Items on the `Drills` layer are handled seperately as well. `convert` walks through all of the shapes in the `Drills` layer and converts **only** circles to drills.
 This is again done to preserve position and size between Affinity and KiCAD.

+The example file has a single drill in the center.

 ### Exporting the design